Shreeja-AirMetro/Github-Notes/Progress- PhD/Lit synthesis.md

  1.4 Scoping Review
 **What it is**
 - Broad review to clarify concepts and boundaries
 - Less strict than SLR
 **Use in your PhD**
 - When terminology is inconsistent:
     - “resilience vs reliability”
-    - “multi-link vs multi-connectivity vs diversity”
+    - “multi-link vs multi-connectivity vs diver

-**Very relevant for**

-- UAV C2 performance definitions
-- Regulatory vs technical perspectives (3GPP, ICAO, FAA)

 ---

-### 1.5 Critical Review
+ 1.5 Critical Review

 **What it is**
 - Evaluates strengths, weaknesses, assumptions
 - Challenges existing models

 **Use in your PhD**
 - To justify why **current solutions are insufficient**
 - To argue:
     - Why terrestrial-only 5G is insufficient for BVLOS
     - Why Satcom alone fails latency requirements
     - Why existing multi-link schemes are not C2-aware

 **This is where PhD originality begins**

 ---

-### 1.6 Conceptual / Framework-Based Review
+1.6 Conceptual / Framework-Based Review
 **What it is**
 - Synthesizes literature into a **new framework or architecture**

 **Use in your PhD**

 - To propose:
     - A **resilient UAV C2 communication architecture**
     - A **multi-link decision/control framework**

 **Highly recommended**
 ✔ Strong PhD contribution even before simulations